Sebas20031-DS/Sebas20031-DS/README.md

 🎓 I'm a **Data Science student** expected to graduate in **July 2026**.

-I specialize in **data analysis, report automation, and artificial intelligence**.
-My work focuses on **quantitative analysis, predictive modeling, and financial applications**.

-Currently, I am expanding my expertise in **data-driven decision-making** and **business intelligence solutions**.
+My main interests are artificial intelligence, software development, and quantitative finance.
+I focus on predictive modeling, algorithmic trading, and building data-driven applications.

 ---
 ---